UKHSA-Internal/coronavirus-dashboard-metadata/modals/compliance.md

 The COVID-19 dashboard team has 5 sub-teams, who are responsible for maintaining quality in different areas of work:

-* dashboard development team – makes sure the visualisation of data is displayed correctly and on time; looks after the code, the repositories, the ETL service (the process of combining the data from different sources) and the Application Programming Interfaces (APIs)
+* software development team – makes sure the visualisation of data is displayed correctly and on time, provides technical support, and ensures compliance with regulations for data protection and accessibility.
+The team also looks after the code, the repositories, the ETL service, the Application Programming Interfaces (APIs), service infrastructure, database, analytics, logs, resilience, consistency, performance, and security.
 * data pipeline team – receives COVID-19 data from various different sources and transforms the different datasets into calculations that feed into the dashboard
 * data analysis team – leads the development of the metrics, data and metadata that are fed into the data pipeline; updates the data, quality assures it and draws up reports for relevant stakeholders
 * user research and design team – consults users of the dashboard to identify their needs and translates these into content and design improvements and additions